 In nearby Vasto an inscription of the II century B.C. was found, along with other remains from the Roman empire, which prove there was a Roman settlement in this strategic position between the Gole di Popoli and the valley of the Pescara river.
 The castle rose in the early XI century, as shown by a record in the Chronicon Casauriensis: Gerardo di Rocco, lord of Popoli, had in location from the powerful Monastery of Casauria lands and farms in the area, and his descendants decided to come into full possession building there a castle.

-- Church of Madonna delle Grazie, near the cemetery
+- The church of Madonna delle Grazie, near the cemetery.

 - Surnames recorded in Tocco da Casauria

 - People researching in Tocco da Casauria